 Temari or "hand ball" was a toy created for children of nobility to play catch.
 These balls were made from silk fabrics and threads from old kimonos.
 As cotton became available in Japan, mothers and grandmothers in the lower economic levels could now make these balls for their children.
 Traditionally, the balls were made for their daughters as a New Year’s gift.
 As the technique evolved, balls were stuffed with wadded fabric or paper and then covered with cotton cloth strips.
 Some were done so tightly that they actually bounced!

 Additional supplies include a long sharp needle with a large eye such as our Temari needles from Japan.
 You will need straight pins approximately 1.25" in length with colored heads.
 It is helpful to have several colors to help you mark your pattern.
 A small tape measure will be a big help.
 You will also need a strip of paper to use for marking your ball into the proper divisions.
-You can use 8.5" x 11" typing paper cut into a strip about a quarter inch wide.
-Chris had us use a large white mailing envelope because it has reinforcing in the paper to keep it from ripping.
+You can use 8.5" x 11" typing paper cut into a strip about a quarter inch wide, or even a large white mailing envelope because it has reinforcing in the paper to keep it from ripping.
 One resource suggested a white quilling strip.
 It needs to be long enough to go around the ball.
 Embroidery scissors are needed and if you are using metallic threads, metallic thread scissors are a must.

 The ball has three points: The Top is the NORTH POLE.
 The Bottom is the SOUTH POLE.
 The middle is the EQUATOR or OBI line.
 Obi is Japanese for the sash or belt worn around the kimono at the waist.